gabrielchua/daily-ai-papers/templates/prompt_template.md

-Summarize the AI research paper in 4-5 concise sentences, adhering STRICLY to the following guidelines:
+Summarize the AI research paper in 4-5 concise sentences, adhering STRICTLY to the following guidelines:

 1. Focus solely on factual information presented in the paper.
 Do not infer, extrapolate, or add any information not explicitly stated.